robyndahl/GEOL300_LearnR/Homework/Ch2_Exercises.md

 wins_350 <- tibble(Names, W, L, win_pCT)

+***get help for function below***
-create a data frame wins_350 containing the names, wins, losses, and winning percentages. d.
-By use of the arrange() function, sort the data frame wins_350 by winning percentage.
+d) By use of the arrange() function, sort the data frame wins_350 by winning percentage.
 Among these pitchers, who had the largest and smallest winning percentages?

 4. Pitchers in the 350-Wins Club, Continued

-In R, place the strikeout and walk totals from the 350 win pitchers in the vectors SO and BB, respectively.
+a) In R, place the strikeout and walk totals from the 350 win pitchers in the vectors SO and BB, respectively.
 Also, create a character vector Name containing the last names of these pitchers.

+My Work:
+SO <- c(2198, 4672, 1807, 3509, 3371, 2507, 1881, 2583, 2803)
+BB <- c(951, 1580, 745, 1363, 999, 848, 1272, 1434, 1217)
+Names <- c("Alexander", "Clemens", "Galvin", "Johnson", "Maddux", "Mathewson", "Nichols", "Spahn", "Young")

-Compute the strikeout-walk ratio by and put these ratios in the vector SO.BB.Ratio.
+b) Compute the strikeout-walk ratio by SO/BB and put these ratios in the vector SO.BB.Ratio.
-By use of the command
-SO.BB <- tibble(Name, SO, BB, SO.BB.Ratio)
+By use of the command SO.BB <- tibble(Name, SO, BB, SO.BB.Ratio)

+My Work:
+SO.BB.Ratio <- c(SO/BB)

+c) Create a data frame SO.BB containing the names, strikeouts, walks, and strikeout-walk ratios.

+My Work:
+print(SO.BB)
+# A tibble: 9 × 4
+  Names        SO    BB SO.BB.Ratio
+  <chr>     <dbl> <dbl>       <dbl>
+1 Alexander  2198   951        2.31
+2 Clemens    4672  1580        2.96
+3 Galvin     1807   745        2.43
+4 Johnson    3509  1363        2.57
+5 Maddux     3371   999        3.37
+6 Mathewson  2507   848        2.96
+7 Nichols    1881  1272        1.48
+8 Spahn      2583  1434        1.80
+9 Young      2803  1217        2.30

-create a data frame SO.BB containing the names, strikeouts, walks, and strikeout-walk ratios. d.
-By use of the filter() function, find the pitchers who had a strikeout-walk ratio exceeding 2.8. e.
-By use of the arrange() function, sort the data frame by the number of walks.
+d) By use of the filter() function, find the pitchers who had a strikeout-walk ratio exceeding 2.8.

+e) By use of the arrange() function, sort the data frame by the number of walks.
 Did the pitcher with the largest number of walks have a high or low strikeout-walk ratio?

 5. Pitcher Strikeout/Walk Ratios